 Acute coronary syndrome

 Acute coronary syndrome is a term used for any condition brought on by sudden, reduced blood flow to the heart.
-Acute coronary syndrome can describe chest pain you feel during a heart attack, or chest pain you feel while you're at rest or doing light physical activity (unstable angina).
+Acute coronary syndrome symptoms may include the type of chest pressure that you feel during a heart attack, or pressure in your chest while you're at rest or doing light physical activity (unstable angina).
+The first sign of acute coronary syndrome can be sudden stopping of your heart (cardiac arrest).
 Acute coronary syndrome is often diagnosed in an emergency room or hospital.

 Acute coronary syndrome is treatable if diagnosed quickly.
 Acute coronary syndrome treatments vary, depending on your signs, symptoms and overall health condition.

-Many acute coronary syndrome symptoms are the same as those of a heart attack.
+Acute coronary syndrome symptoms are the same as those of a heart attack.
 And if acute coronary syndrome isn't treated quickly, a heart attack will occur.
-It's important to take acute coronary syndrome symptoms very seriously.
-Get medical help right away if you have these signs and symptoms and think you're having a heart attack:
+It's important to take acute coronary syndrome symptoms very seriously as this is a life-threatening condition.
+Call 911 or your local emergency number right away if you have these signs and symptoms and think you're having a heart attack:

 When to see a doctor

 If you have recurring chest pain, talk to your doctor.
-It could be a form of angina, and your doctor can help you decide the best course of treatment.
+It could be a form of angina, and your doctor can help you choose the best treatment.
+Stable angina occurs predictably.
+For example, if you jog, you may experience chest pain that goes away when you rest.
+In unstable angina, chest pain isn't predictable and often occurs at rest.
+It may also be more intense pain than stable angina.

 The risk factors for acute coronary syndrome are similar to those for other types of heart disease.
 Acute coronary syndrome risk factors include: